 The muse invoked describes a French Antique Cameo making method, practiced in Tours in the early 20th century.
 Rising with Aurora's light, goddess of the dawn, leads the sun god Apollo on his chariot at break-o-day, bringing daylight to the world and shedding light on a bizarre French Antique Cameo making modus operandi that started in the early 1900s, in Tours, in France.
+How this cameo making process is achieved is described next.

 The superior cameo of high quality that was produced in Tours was due to the unusual method of its making.
 This method is no longer practiced today because of the very long length of time it takes to produce just one of these rare cameo beauties.

-In the history of the cameo made in Tours, it is the magic of water from two rivers that weave through the city that tell the tale.
+It is the magic of water from two rivers that weave through the city that tell the tale.
 Like the mix of warm and cool waters of the Persian Gulf that have played womb to beautiful Persian Gulf Pearls.

 The River Loire and the River Cher, both flows through the town and the cliffs above the River Cher between Tours and Savonnieres are lined with prehistoric grottos.
 (A grotto is a small cave, usually of great natural beauty or unusual in appearance).
 This French antique cameo is formed by the natural action of water dripping in the grottos.